How Insurers are Inheriting Living Area Data Errors and Miscalculating Replacement Cost

 One of the primary sources of living area data are public records.
 Public records are reported by over 3,000 counties in the United States.
 Each county has its own standard for reporting living area, which can range from a single number to a detailed breakout of sub-areas in the home.
 Moreover, how below-grade and finished attic living spaces are handled varies, and the recency of information depends on the property’s built, remodel, and sale dates.

 Public records, though useful, have a tremendous amount of nuance and inconsistencies that are challenging to grapple with.
-These inconsistencies make their way into all existing sources of prefill information.
+These inconsistencies make their way into all existing sources of property information.

 Living area data may also be gleaned from agent portals, raters, or even directly from the homeowner.
 Property information is often entered into carrier portals and comparative raters by an agent seeking the best coverage at the best price.
 However, agents often lack firsthand knowledge of the living area, have limited ability to validate consumer inputs, and are under pressure to get an attractive price to keep the customer within their agency.
 Importantly, even homeowners may not have detailed figures for living area, and would not be well-versed in how finished sub-areas are broken down, as may be required by replacement cost tools.